CSI-Free Position Optimization for Movable Antenna Communication Systems: A Black-Box Optimization Approach: Simulation Result

 \section{Simulation Result}

 We now presents simulation results to show the efficiency of the proposed CSI-free ZO method for position optimization.
-During the training stage, the TX equipped with an FPA transmits a constant signal $s=1$ to the receiver.
+During the training stage, the Tx equipped with an FPA transmits a constant signal $s=1$ to the receiver.
 Based on the received signals collected from previous positions $\{y(\boldsymbol{r}_t\pm\mu\boldsymbol{u}_t)\}_{t=0}^{t'}$, the receiver calculates a new position, $\boldsymbol{r}_{t'+1}$, according to Algorithm 1, and then collects measurements at positions $\boldsymbol{r}_{t'+1}\pm\mu\boldsymbol{u}_{t'+1}$ for subsequent position update.
 This procedure is repeated until a convergence is reached.
 Note that here $\boldsymbol{u}_t$ represents the standard unit vector randomly chosen at the $t$th iteration.

 In our experiments, the channel is generated according to (\ref{matrix}), where the path response coefficients $\{b_l\}$ are independent and identically distributed (i.i.d.) circularly symmetric complex Gaussian random variables, i.e., $b_l\sim \mathcal{CN}(0,1/L)$.
 The elevation AoA and the azimuth AoA associated with each path are uniformly chosen over the interval $[-\pi/2,\pi/2]$.
-The region in which the MA can be flexibly adjusted is set to a square area with a size of $4\lambda\times 4\lambda$, i.e., $\mathcal{C}_r=[-2\lambda,2\lambda]\times [-2\lambda,2\lambda]$.
-For our proposed method, the hyper-parameters $\beta_1$ and $\beta_2$ are set respectively as $\beta_1=0.9$ and $\beta_2=0.99$.
-The transmit power is set to $P=30$dBm and the transmit signal-to-noise ratio (SNR) is set to $P/\sigma^2=30$dB.
+The region in which the MA can be flexibly adjusted is set to a square area with a size of $4\lambda\times 4\lambda$, i.e., $\mathcal{C}_r=[-2\lambda,2\lambda]\times [-2\lambda,2\lambda]$. {The carrier frequency is set to 5GHz.} For our proposed method, the hyper-parameters $\beta_1$ and $\beta_2$ are set respectively as $\beta_1=0.9$ and $\beta_2=0.99$.
+The transmit signal-to-noise ratio (SNR) is set to $P/\sigma^2=30$dB.
 The performance of the proposed method is evaluated by the receive SNR (\ref{eqn4}) corresponding to the MA's position obtained by the proposed method.

 In Fig. \ref{fig:1}, we depict the variation of the receive SNR over the entire movable region, where we set the number of paths $L=30$.
 It can be seen that, due to the small-scale fading in the spatial domain, the channel quality varies drastically across the movable region.
 In the figure, the reference point $[0,0]$ of the MA has a receive SNR of $11.5$dB.
 After some iterations, the proposed algorithm finally converges to a position $[0.36\lambda,1.01\lambda]$, which yields a receive SNR of $18.4$dB, and achieves an SNR increase of about $6.9$dB as compared to the reference point.